Traveling with TEMBO

 “I had no desire to see Africa as a tourist.
 I wanted to see it through the eyes of those who live there.” – Toni C., 2016 TwT participant

 Come and experience Tanzania with TEMBO.
-In 2018, we have three amazing experiences for you to consider, all of which include a stay in the village of Longido, a predominantly Maasai community in northern Tanzania, followed by a wildlife safari in Tanzania’s beautiful national parks.
+In 2019, we have two amazing experiences for you to consider, all of which include a stay in the village of Longido, a predominantly Maasai community in northern Tanzania, followed by a wildlife safari in Tanzania’s beautiful national parks.

 In week one, you stay at the TEMBO Guesthouse in Longido.
 Here you will meet the people, hear their stories and learn about the challenges of daily living.
 Activities include visits to schools and health clinics, being welcomed into traditional bomas, walking for water with the women and meeting village leaders and project coordinators.
 You will begin to understand the issues of a culture in true transition.

 In week two your English speaking guide will introduce you to the wonders of some of the best national parks in East Africa including the famed Serengeti.
 Here you will witness spectacular herds of animals who are ever-wary of the many predators who share their environment.

 Trip # 2 (For Fabric Lovers): February 2 – 15, 2019

 Gain inspiration for all your future quilting and art projects from the beautiful colours of village life in rural Tanzania, the wild animals on safari and the stunning sunsets.
 Spend time sewing with the women in TEMBO’s micro finance program, visit schools and health clinics and attend a traditional Maasai bead workshop.

 Week one includes sewing and bead workshops, guest lectures with artists, tour of the Cultural Heritage Centre and time spent in Longido visiting schools and adult literacy classes.
 Week two includes a safari to Tarangire National Park and the spectacular Ngorongoro Crater combined with a visit to a coffee plantation.